This post is part of a series on sustainability in coffee and exploring what that means, the various schemes, and how they work.

 First I should qualify a few things.
-I have seen, first hand, true poverty in developing nations and it is starkly contrasted to what qualifies as poverty in Western, developed nations, namely America.
+I have seen, first hand, true poverty in developing countries and it is starkly contrasted to what qualifies as poverty in Western, developed nations, namely America.
 The poor in developing nations don’t likely have running water in their homes, let alone multiple iPhones, a flat-screen TV and broadband Internet access.
-Often workers in developing countries do not have the backing of an OSHA*-like entity to ensure work-place safety.
+Often workers in developing countries do not have the backing of an OSHA*-like entity to ensure workplace safety.
 And they work for pennies an hour.
 A coffee picker in Indonesia can expect a pay of about 10¢/kilo of picked cherries and the average picker can harvest around 45 kilos a day.
 Believe it or not, that pay rate is above the international poverty line.

 Granted, the cost of living is very cheap where these people live but there are two caveats: 1) That is by design.
 For example, if no one can afford to pay $3 for a bottle of water, the price (along with the quality) will drop and 2) there is a difference between ‘living’ and ‘thriving.’
 At these wages, people can afford to get by but they can’t afford to get ahead.
-The typical rut ensues; get a loan to buy something needed, such as farm equipment, then have to repay the loan plus interest, diverting money that could be used elsewhere.
+The typical rut ensues; get a loan to buy something needed, such as farm equipment, then have to repay the loan plus interest, diverting money that could be invested towards growth.

 That is the definition of ethical trade.
 Wherever you are in the supply chain, your focus should be on conscientiously supporting quality through premiums.
-I intentionally do not use the term ‘direct trade’ because green coffee buyers, the middle men, can provide a huge benefit to the industry.
+I intentionally do not use the term ‘direct trade’ here because green coffee buyers, the middle men, can provide a huge benefit to the industry.
 Not all coffee shops can visit coffee farms or mills and deal directly with these entities — in fact the majority can not.
 But coffee shops can ensure they work with importers and distributers who trade ethically with processors and producers.

 Consumers have a role in this as well — a big role in fact.
-Consumers’ buying power is the key to supporting the entire chain and it begins with ethical consumption, as I have mentioned in the article titled Sustainable Coffee: Ethical Consumption:
+Consumers’ buying power is the key to supporting the entire chain and it begins with ethical consumption, as I have mentioned in the article titled Ethical Consumption:

 There are two ways ethical consumption has an impact; directly via purchases of ethical products or indirectly via boycotting or abstaining from purchasing non-ethical products.